-Start a Little Slower, Move Much Faster
+Product Discovery: Start a Little Slower, Ship Much Faster

 We all love a quick launch.
 The danger isn’t speed—it’s starting without a shared picture of what the product might grow into.
 That’s when “we’ll add it later” stops being a plan and starts being a renovation.